Free Range vs. Pastured

 Some may think the two are the same, but their definitions vary quite drastically.
 In order for a bird to be pastured, they must have access to grass for the majority of their life.
 In the USDA’s definition of free-range, the producer simply has to show they've provided access to the outside.
 The majority of most free-range operations have a small hatch the opens up to bare dirt due to over grazing.
 No grass, no bugs, no good.

 Our birds have plenty of room and fresh air from the day they are brought on our farm to the day we process them ourselves.
-They start in our covered brooder with heat lamps to serve as their warmth source above, and a deep bedding of wood chips to scratch in below.
-When they reach 2 weeks, they have access to an open pen to get extra sunshine and stretch their wings a little more.
-At 3 to 4 weeks we take them out into their own mobile “tractors”, each equipped with fresh water and chicken feed.
+They start in our indoor brooder with heat plates to replicate a mother hen’s warmth, a deep bedding of wood chips, and a layer of fine ground alfalfa to get them greens from the get go.
+At 3 weeks we take them out into their own mobiles, each equipped with fresh water and chicken feed.

-Our feed comes from a local mixer and the birds are offered it from day one.
+Our is feed is mixed on site and available for the birds’ pleasure from day one.
 Once on pasture, it is available in conjunction with the fresh grass they are moved to daily.
-When the time comes we collect the ready ones, and process them into a clean, ready to cook product.
+When the time comes, we collect the birds and process them on farm into clean, healthy chicken.

 Our broilers are pasture raised, organically fed, antibiotic free, and humanely processed.
 Not to mention, they are the best darn bird you will ever taste.
-That being said, there are a lot of costs that go along with raising chicken of this quality.
+Our chicken is of the finest quality, and can be purchased on farm for

-We do offer fresh birds from June- November, and frozen birds year-round until we sell out (we do sell out).
+We do offer fresh birds from June into November, and frozen birds year-round until we sell out around February (we do sell out).

 In addition to chicken we offer other meat as well:·

-- · Pastured Turkey – We will have a limited amount of Turkeys this year right around Thanksgiving.
-Use this form to inquire about Turkey
+· Pastured Turkey – We will have a limited amount of Turkeys for 2019, so contact us with this form to inquire about Turkey

 We believe in an open door policy and invite any of our customers to come see our farming practices.